-The operating hours at the Health Services Center, located in South Hall, are Monday, Tuesday and Wednesday from 8:30 a.m. to 3:30 p.m. and on Thursday and Friday from 8:30 a.m. to 1:00 p.m.
+The operating hours at the Health Services Center, located in South Hall, are Monday and Tuesday from 8-4, Wednesday 9-5, Thursday 8-4, and Friday 8-Noon.
 A registered nurse is in the office during these hours.
 The staff physician is available daily and visits the College on Tuesday and Wednesday.
 Health services are available to all full-time day students.
 Anyone wishing to see the staff physician must call Health Services at 508-213-2238 or stop by to schedule an appointment.